InTaos/TOS_WebApp/README.md

 In according to run all test suits simultaneously you need:
 1. To install the mentioned browsers: **Chrome, Firefox, Edge**
 2. You need to have three different registrations for accounts at https://papermoney.thinkorswim.com/platform/index.html#!/pmregister
+3. You need to replace your credentions in **tesng.xml file for "user" and "password".**